Pre Jym Review – Is It Really King Of Pre Workouts?

 This means it blocks the effectiveness of The Big C when they are consumed directly, as was shown in a 2012 study published in Pharmacology, Biochemistry & Behaviour.
 (14)

 This was a talking point when AML released their excellent pre workout (the imaginatively titled AML Pre Workout) in 2016 and directly called out the Jym brand for their inclusion of taurine, as well as leucine.
+You can see my review of that product here.

 - 1.5g L-Tyrosine